Optimal local laws and CLT for the circular Riesz gas: Introduction

-\begin{remark}[On the adaptation to $\beta$-ensembles] We expect that our method can also give a (log-correlated) CLT for the test-functions $\mathds{1}_{(-a,a)}$ and $x\mapsto \log |x-a|$ for 1D log-gases on the circle or on the real line when the external potential is convex. \end{remark}

-By Remark \ref{remark:assumption xi}, the number-variance (i.e variance of the number of points) of the Riesz gas grows in $O(N^s)$, like the variance of smooth linear statistics.
-In comparison, for the 1D log-gas, smooth linear statistics fluctuate in $O(1)$ with an asymptotic variance proportional to the squared Sobolev norm $|\cdot|_{H^{\frac{1}{2}}}^2$ (see \cite{bekerman2018clt} for instance) whereas the number of points in an interval $(-a,a)$ fluctuate in $O(\log N)$.
-This distinct behavior is due to the fact that the characterize function $\mathds{1}_{(-\frac{1}{2},\frac{1}{2})}$ is not in $H^{\frac{1}{2}}(\dT,\dR)$ but is in $H^{\frac{1-s}{2}}(\dT,\dR)$ for all $s\in (0,1)$.
-Theorem \ref{theorem:quantitative variance} shows that concerning the fluctuations, the Riesz gas with $s\in (0,1)$ interpolates between the 1D log-gas case $s=0$ and the Poisson-type case $s=1$.
-Moreover Theorem \ref{theorem:quantitative variance} makes the 1D long-range Riesz gas a hyperuniform particle system in the sense of \cite{Torquato_2016} (meaning that the number-variance is much smaller than for i.i.d variables).
+Theorem~\ref{theorem:quantitative variance} implies that the number variance of the 1-D Riesz gas grows like \(N^{s}\), the same order as for any smooth linear statistic.
+This growth rate interpolates smoothly between: \begin{itemize}[leftmargin=*] \item the log-gas case \(s=0\), where smooth statistics have variance of order $1$ but where interval counts fluctuate like \(\log N\) because \(\mathds{1}_{(-a,a)}\notin H^{1/2}(\dT)\) \cite{bekerman2018clt}, and \item the Poisson-like case \(s=1\), where the variance is linear in \(N\). \end{itemize} Thus for every \(s\in(0,1)\) the Riesz gas is \emph{hyperuniform} in the sense of \cite{Torquato_2016}: the number-variance is much smaller than for i.i.d variables.

-As mentioned in the beginning of the introduction, the next-order term in the expansion (\ref{eq:variance expansion theorem}) corresponds to the variance of a local energy arising from the mean-field transport of \cite{johansson1998fluctuations}, sometimes referred in the literature to as a \emph{loop equation term}.
-One could extract the leading-order of this variance and relate it to the second derivative of the free energy of the infinite Riesz gas.

-The next question we address concerns the asymptotic behavior of rescaled linear statistics.
-We show that under the Assumptions \ref{assumption:test func} and provided $\ell_N\gg \frac{1}{N}$, the linear statistics converges after rescaling to a Gaussian random variable.
-For any probability measures $\mu$ and $\nu$ on $\dR$ let us denote $\mathrm{d}(\mu,\nu)$ the distance